 Injection Molding Machine

-First off, it is important to know that the injection molding machine is made up of three main units, and they are:
+First off, it is important to know that the injection moulding machine is made up of three main units, and they are:

 - The Feed Hopper